pymupdf/PyMuPDF/docs/functions.rst

       :rtype: int
       :returns: :data:`xref` number of the **/Outlines** root object.

-   .. method:: Document.extractImage(xref=0)
+   .. method:: Document.extractImage(xref)

       PDF Only: Extract data and meta information of an image stored in the document.
 The output can directly be used to be stored as an image file, as input for PIL, :ref:`Pixmap` creation, etc. This method avoids using pixmaps wherever possible to present the image in its original format (e.g. as JPEG).

       :arg int xref: :data:`xref` of an image object.
-Must be in *range(1, doc._getXrefLength())*, else an exception is raised.
-If the object is no image or other errors occur, an empty dictionary is returned and no exception occurs.
+If this is not in *range(1, doc.xrefLength())*, or the object is no image or other errors occur, *None* is returned and no exception is raised.

       :rtype: dict
       :returns: a dictionary with the following keys